robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group-promotion-ad-extension.md

 ## <a name="id"></a>Id
 The identifier of the ad extension that is associated or removed from the ad group.

-This bulk field maps to the *Id* field of the [Image Ad Extension](image-ad-extension.md) record.
+This bulk field maps to the *Id* field of the [Promotion Ad Extension](promotion-ad-extension.md) record.

 **Add:** Read-only and Required.
-You must either specify an existing ad extension identifier, or specify a negative identifier that is equal to the *Id* field of the parent [Image Ad Extension](image-ad-extension.md) record.
+You must either specify an existing ad extension identifier, or specify a negative identifier that is equal to the *Id* field of the parent [Promotion Ad Extension](promotion-ad-extension.md) record.
 This is recommended if you are adding new ad extensions and associations in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Delete:** Read-only and Required

 ## <a name="modifiedtime"></a>Modified Time